There's No Such Thing As A Pitchapa-loser!

 As the next-in-line, I had the amount of time it took for the person in front of me to give their pitch (60 seconds) and receive their critiques (a few minutes) to ready myself.
 It was barely enough time to gulp the necessary quantity of deep breaths to guarantee that I only pitched my pitch and not my lunch.
 No one wants to see (or hear) that!

 Has that ever happened?
 I found myself thinking.
 I didn't know and I certainly didn't want to be the one to personally introduce it to The Book Doctors and the Pitchapalooza forum!

 Then time stopped and it was my turn.
 While waiting in line to pitch, I had mentally inserted two comparison titles into my pitch which I had previously (and foolishly) deleted to make certain that I completed my pitch in the allotted minute.
 As I walked to the microphone, my brain was still furiously doing the math of eliminating, adding and editing sentences as it searched for the optimal placement of the new content into my pitch.

-Then I pitched.
-(Only the pitch, I'm happy to report.
-Lunch stayed down, thank God.)
+Then I pitched—and only the pitch, I'm happy to report.
+Lunch stayed down, thank God.